WolfeCub/anime-actor-cross-reference/README.md

 # anime-actor-cross-reference
 This program has you specify your [MyAnimeList](myanimelist.net) username.
 It then combs through your list of anime and shows for each voice actor (from anime on your list) which characters they played in which anime (that you've seen)

+###### This will take approximately one second per anime so if your list is very long you may want to go grab a cup of coffee and let it run

 ## Note
 There are two files AnimeActrorCrossReference and AnimeActrorCrossReference3.
 They work with python versions 2.7 and 3.5 respectivly.
 The instructions below are for python 2.7.
 The 2.7 version is slower less complete (it only checks the 4 main actors whereas the new version will check all the actors), slower (the new version is fasted than the old one and it checks all of the actors instead of just 4) but easier to intall as it has no external dependancies.
 I'll write up how to use the new version shortly but if you know what your doing (or feel like figuring it out) the dependancies required are `beautifulsoup4`, `lxml` and requests.